-- UK AID Match: The government matches public donations to charity appeals by CSOs to up to £30 million in a first funding round
+- UK Aid Match: The government matches public donations to charity appeals by CSOs, up to a total of £30 million in a first funding round

-- UK AID Direct: focus on funding for small and medium CSOs; up to £40 million available in a first funding round
+- UK Aid Direct: Focuses on funding for small and medium CSOs; up to a total of £40 million available in a first funding round

-- UK Aid Connect: funding for innovations and collaborations between CSOs, think thanks and organizations tackling ‘tomorrow’s challenges’
+- UK Aid Connect: Funds innovations and collaborations between CSOs, think thanks and organizations tackling ‘tomorrow’s challenges’

-- UK Aid Volunteers: targeted support to effective global volunteer programs
+- UK Aid Volunteers: Offers targeted support to effective global volunteer programs

 Who are the UK’s ODA recipients?